syedhussaindevops/DevOps-Learning-Journal/Day-01.md

 EC2
 DevOps automation
 DevOps interviews

-Linux is one of the fundamental skills for a DevOps engineer.

-Rule for Our Learning
+Rule for My Learning
 Don't just copy commands.
 Understand what every command does.

-For every command, ask three questions:
+For every command, I should understand:

 What does it do?
 Why do we use it?
-When would we use it in a real project?
+When do we use it in real-world projects?

-This will help us build actual understanding instead of simply memorizing commands.
+The goal is to build understanding, not just memorize commands.

 Basic Linux Commands

-We will start with five simple Linux commands.
+Today I learned five basic Linux commands.

 1. pwd
 Meaning
 Print Working Directory

 Purpose

-Shows the directory/location where you are currently working.
+Shows the directory/location where I am currently working.

-Example:
+Example
 pwd

 Possible output:

 /home/cloudshell-user

 Think of it as asking Linux: